Participant Frequently Asked Questions

 Before the hackathon begins, we will post a detailed Team Formation Guide on the Space Apps resources page and on your user dashboard.

 An individual is allowed to work and submit a project independently.
 However, we encourage all attendees to be part of a team.
 We have found that the most successful solutions come from teams of individuals with diverse skill sets and backgrounds.
 If participants come from a non-technical background, we encourage them to connect with developers, designers, and people with scientific backgrounds to form a team.

 How many members should a team have?
-Are there limits to the size of my team?
+Are there limits to the size

 The sweet spot for teams is typically 4 to 5 people.
 The limit for a team is 6 people.
 If a team gets too big, it can be difficult for the team to focus; if it is too small, the team may not have all the skills/knowledge needed to solve a challenge.

 During the week prior to the hackathon, you will be able to officially register your team on the Space Apps website.
 (We will send a dashboard message to all registered participants when team formation and chat opens on the website.)
 You may also wait to form your team until hackathon weekend.
 You may add members to your team until the hackathon closes on October 3 at 11:59pm (local time).

 Regardless of when your team forms, participants are not permitted to start working on their solutions until the Space Apps event begins on October 2 at 9:00AM (local time).